-- 7.2.14 Public exhibitions were held in November 2016, to present the Preferred Option outcome from the DMRB Stage 2 assessment to the general public.
-The exhibitions were hosted by Transport Scotland with supporting from members of the project team, including the environmental team and representatives for the other A9 dualling projects being progressed simultaneously.
+- 7.2.18 Public exhibitions were subsequently held on 15 and 16 February 2017, to present the preferred route options from the DMRB Stage 2 assessment and seek comment the general public.
+The exhibitions were hosted by Transport Scotland with support from members of the project team, including the environmental team.
 Exhibition visitors had the opportunity to fill in a comments sheet, and this feedback was provided to the project team.
 A deadline was set for this feedback and responses invited via email or post.
-Verbal comments were also captured by the teams at the exhibitions. - 7.2.15 All exhibitions provided an update with regard to the full A9 Dualling programme from Perth to Inverness and more detailed information on certain sections including Pitlochry to Killiecrankie.
-The following public exhibitions were held for the Pitlochry to Killiecrankie dualling section; - Wednesday 09 November 2016 & Thursday 10 November 2016: Pitlochry Town Hall, West Moulin Road, Pitlochry, PH16 5EA. - 7.2.16 Comments relating to the proposed scheme were categorised under the following headings: Non-Motorised User Provision, Environmental Impacts and Mitigation and Proposed Scheme Design. - 7.2.17 In addition to public exhibitions, drop in sessions took place in Pitlochry Town Hall on Tuesday 14 March 2017 and Wednesday 15 March 2017 providing an opportunity for the public to attend informally and either provide information or seek an update on the progress of the design of the proposed scheme. - 7.2.18 Further exhibitions will also be held at the conclusion of the DMRB Stage 3 assessment, shortly after the publication of draft Orders and ES.
+Verbal comments were also captured by the teams. - 7.2.19 All exhibitions provided an update with regard to the full A9 Dualling Programme from Perth to Inverness, and more detailed information was provided on the Tay Crossing to Ballinluig section. - 7.2.20 Comments relating to the proposed scheme were categorised under the following headings: Non-Motorised User Provision, Environmental Impacts and Mitigation and Scheme Design.
+For example, feedback relating to Scheme Design included consideration of an alternative junction/overbridge between Dowally and Guay. - 7.2.21 In addition to public exhibitions, community engagement events took place in Ballinluig at the Mid Atholl Hall in December 2017.
+This provided opportunities for the public to attend and receive an update on design development at that stage.
+Additionally, an opportunity was provided to seek feedback on two overbridge locations, Kindallachan North and Guay South.
+Additionally, there have been regular meetings with land interests (owners and tenants) as part of the ongoing stakeholder engagement process during DMRB Stage 3. - Further exhibitions will also be held at the conclusion of the DMRB Stage 3 assessment, shortly after the publication of draft Orders and ES.